 Basically, Google Assistant is a much-improved version of Google Now on tap.
 There were shortcomings of Google Now on tap but it was also a feature that was loved by many Android users around the world.

 Talking more about Google Now on tap, it was first released by Google in 2015.
 Google Now on tap, as the name suggests, gives information to the user on tapping.
 It read the information available on the screen and gave the necessary results according to the input provided.

 For instance, if there is an image of any famous personality on the display while browsing through any feed and the user wants to get more information about that personality, he/she will just have to long-press the home button to trigger Google Now on tap.
 After that, Google Now on tap will match the image with the Google Images database and pull up the requested information on the user’s Google Now on tap screen, all in a matter of seconds.

 Sadly though, Google Now on tap is no longer available on Android.
 This is because Google Assistant has come up as its replacement, as we mentioned earlier.
 However, all is not lost and you can still bring back Google Now on tap.
 Yes, this is possible with the help of Tasker, an automation app available on Android.

 For this, you will have to install three applications on your Android device namely Tasker, Google Lens, and AutoShare.
 We have attached links to download all the three applications in the Download section below.

 How does this work?

-Steps to bring back Google Now on tap on Android with AutoShare
+Steps to restore Google Now on tap with AutoShare

 - First of all, download all the three applications from the Download section above and install them on your device.